fimh2021/fimh2021.github.io/_pages/instructionspresenters.md

 **Poster presenters**

-Posters will be presented in SpatialChat, where rooms and posters will be setup by the conference organizers with the presenters' posters.
+Posters will be presented in [SpatialChat](https://spatial.chat/), where rooms and posters will be setup by the conference organizers.

 Regarding the **poster format**, please see the instructions listed below:
 * Format: jpeg, highest quality.
 Please export from PDF or other formats to jpeg.
 * Sizing: 6912×5184 pixels.
 Equivalently, size ratio of 4:3, 48"x36", 144 dpi.